Coronavirus Symptoms: Do You Need Urgent Care?

 Solar Urgent Care offers both PCR and rapid antigen testing for COVID-19.
 PCR tests are available for anyone who is asymptomatic but needs testing because of recent exposure, work, school or travel.
 PCR tests are quick and easy and results are available within 24 hours.
 Both tests are FAA approved for airline travel.
 Rapid antigen testing is reserved for patients with suspected COVID-19 symptoms.
 Results are available within 15 minutes.

 All urgent care COVID-19 tests are performed on a walk in basis.
-All you have to do is head to either our Ventura or Oxnard location when it’s convenient for you!
+All you have to do is head to Oxnard location when it’s convenient for you!
 Masks are required to help protect patients and staff and prevent the spread of infection.

 Urgent Care for COVID-19 Nearest You

-If you or a loved one is experiencing COVID-19 symptoms, look no further than Solar Urgent Care in Oxnard and Ventura.
+If you or a loved one is experiencing COVID-19 symptoms, look no further than Solar Urgent Care in Oxnard.
 We offer fast and convenient COVID-19 testing and treatment and utilize the CDC’s sanitation and spread prevention guidelines.

 Frequently Asked Questions